Behavioral Health Services for Children and Families

 - is returning to the community from detention, a residential treatment program or a foster care placement

-In order to ensure access to those most in need, we prioritize youth who are most at risk and those with Medicaid or no insurance.
+To ensure access to those most in need, we prioritize youth who are most at risk and those with Medicaid or no insurance.